an appointment to see your health care provider. On your

 may be rescheduled for another time.

+?
 If you are acutely ill but think that you can wait 24 hours to be seen, call ahead for an appointment the following day.
-Talk with the advice nurse (1-866-315-8756) who is available 24 hours a day, if you are not sure.
-(Note, this number is available until July 31, 2015.
-Starting Aug 1, a new advice line number will be posted.)
+Talk with the advice nurse (1-877-643-5130 PIN: 211) who is available 24 hours a day, if you are not sure.

 911 for ambulance services if there is a life threatening